-I could go on and on, singing the praises of Instagram and espousing why you should embrace this image-sharing app.
+I could go on and on, singing the praises of Instagram and espousing why you should embrace this social media image-sharing app.

-However, there are some rookie mistakes that people are making, and, if you’re not careful, you can fall into the same traps.
+However, there are some rookie mistakes that people are making.
+There are Instagram marketing tips that can help you avoid falling into the same traps.

 Let’s explore the 13 Instagram marketing mistakes you need to avoid at all costs:

 Goal: It’s one of those common business words that’s often neglected.
 But, goals form the foundation of your plans and strategies.

 Let’s say that you attend a conference or webinar and one of the presenters advises you to set a goal first, while another says you should monetize your email list – which of these two pieces of advice would you follow?